Making Vision Transformers Truly Shift-Equivariant: Introduction

-With the proposed adaptive modules, for the first time, we achieve truly shift-invariant ViTs for image classification, and truly shift-equivariant ViTs for semantic image segmentation. \Ie, our adaptive models achieve 100\% shift consistency in practice.
-We conduct extensive experiments with four ViT architectures over two tasks: (a) image classification over CIFAR10, CIFAR100~\cite{krizhevsky2009learning}, and ImageNet~\cite{deng2009imagenet}; (b) semantic segmentation on the ADE20K dataset~\cite{zhou2017scene}.
-Overall, we observe that the proposed architecture improves shift consistency and has very competitive model performance over four popular ViT architectures: Swin, SwinV2, MViTv2, and CvT.
+Our adaptive design enables truly shift-invariant ViTs for image classification and truly shift-equivariant ViTs for semantic segmentation,~\ie, achieving $100\%$ shift consistency.
+We conduct extensive experiments on CIFAR10/100~\cite{krizhevsky2009learning}, and ImageNet for classification; as well as ADE20K~\cite{zhou2017scene} for semantic segmentation.
+We empirically show that our architectures improve shift consistency and have competitive performance on four well-established ViTs: Swin~\cite{liu_2021_swin}, SwinV2~\cite{liu2022swin}, CvT~\cite{wu2021cvt}, and MViTv2~\cite{li2022mvitv2}.